 A premium flight tag is defined by its finish.
 We take extra steps that competitors often skip:

 Industrial Engineering: High-tech companies often require logos with technical specifications.
-For these clients, we prioritize high-resolution PNG files with transparent backgrounds to ensure every gear and line is precisely rendered.
+For these clients, we prioritize vectorized files -svg, ai or pdf- or high-resolution PNG files with transparent backgrounds to ensure every gear and line is precisely rendered.

 Operational Fleets: For helicopter fleets and flight schools, durability is the priority.
 Our embroidered tags are tested for UV resistance and mechanical friction, ensuring they remain vibrant after hundreds of flight hours.